zensols.lmtask package¶

 task_factory:

-TaskFactory¶ Create tasks used to fullfill CLI requests.
+TaskFactory¶ Create tasks used to fulfill CLI requests.

 Bases: